 For any new business looking to grow, first-time user experience is critical.
 What can make or break that experience is how quickly users get to their “aha moment”—the magical moment when users realize the product’s value.
 For iflix, that means making it as easy as possible for users to access and watch relevant content.
 That’s why the company is always working on ways to streamline this process.

-“Amplitude has allowed us to focus on what is right, what our users are actually telling us, instead of what we feel are the features to build,”—John Matthews, iflix’s Head of Engineering
+“Amplitude has allowed us to focus on what is right, what our users are actually telling us, instead of what we feel are the features to build,”—John Mathews, iflix’s Head of Engineering

 In particular, iflix used Amplitude’s Retention, Pathfinder, and Personas charts to learn more about why some users abandon the app after their initial foray.
 The sticking point: a subscription sign-up step to access all of the app’s premium content.